John Wick: Chapter 4

 The First Threshold at 42 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This illustrates the protagonist's commitment to John kills Killa and reclaims his seat at the High Table through his family name.
 He formally challenges the Marquis to a duel at sunrise.
 This is his active choice - no more running, no more hiding.
 He commits to the path forward., moving from reaction to action.

 At 86 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat The Arc de Triomphe sequence culminates with John barely surviving the vehicular carnage.
+Significantly, this crucial beat The Arc de Triomphe sequence culminates with John barely surviving the vehicular carnage.
 False victory - he's survived, but Mr. Nobody switches sides to help him for the right price.
 The stakes raise: the Marquis becomes more desperate and vicious., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 128 minutes (75% through) represents the emotional nadir.
 Here, John is shot repeatedly and falls down the massive staircase, losing all his progress.
 His body is broken, his time nearly expired.
 This is the whiff of death - he may not physically survive even if he reaches the top.
-All seems lost., illustrates the protagonist at their lowest point.
+All seems lost., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 136 minutes initiates the final act resolution at 80% of the runtime.
 John reaches the top of the steps just in time.
 He rings the bell.
 The duel is valid.
 New information: the Marquis must now face him under the old rules he claimed to respect.
 John synthesizes everything - his training, his will, his purpose., demonstrating the transformation achieved throughout the journey.